A subsidiary of LOVING TO LEARN ASSOCIATION "Discover The Way of LOVE!"

 ContinueCreated by Bishop Dr. Joshua Smith Oct 18, 2011 at 3:47am.
 Last updated by Bishop Dr. Joshua Smith Mar 21, 2014.

 All scripture quotations, unless otherwise indicated, are taken from the HOLY BIBLE, NEW INTERNATIONAL VERSION. © 1973, 1978, 1984, 2011 by International Bible Society.
-Used by permission of Zondervan Publishing House.Moses thought that his own people would realize that God was using him to rescue them, but they did not.
+Used by permission of Zondervan Publishing House.But seek first his kingdom and his righteousness, and all these things will be given to you as well.

 All scripture quotations, unless otherwise indicated, are taken from the HOLY BIBLE, NEW INTERNATIONAL VERSION. © 1973, 1978, 1984, 2011 by International Bible Society.
-Used by permission of Zondervan Publishing House.What a wretched man I am!
-Who will rescue me from this body of death?
-Thanks be to God — through Jesus Christ our Lord!
+Used by permission of Zondervan Publishing House.For the LORD loves the just and will not forsake his faithful ones.
+They will be protected forever...

 All scripture quotations, unless otherwise indicated, are taken from the HOLY BIBLE, NEW INTERNATIONAL VERSION. © 1973, 1978, 1984, 2011 by International Bible Society.
 Used by permission of Zondervan Publishing House.